-Lear performed in good faith the RCOI and due diligence efforts to identify whether any of the 3TG used on its products originated in the DRC and DRC Covered Countries, or from recycled or scrap sources.
-As a result of the latest RCOI and continuous due diligence efforts, Lear has identified a large number of SORs; however, Lear cannot state yet that all SORs within its supply base have been identified.
-Based on the declaration gathered from its supply base to date, Lear is also unable to determine with certainty the conflict-free status of each specific product.
-Nevertheless, Lear continues to evaluate potential areas within the business to improve its process to mitigate risks associated with conflict minerals, such as improvement in reinforcing its sourcing policy and requirements, beyond the contract language that provides for execution of supplier requirements, and reaching out to eligible SORs to engage on RMAP audit.
+Lear performed in good faith the RCOI and due diligence efforts to identify whether any of the 3TG used in its products originated in the DRC and DRC Covered Countries, or from recycled or scrap sources.
+As a result of the latest RCOI and continuous due diligence efforts, the following smelter statistics information describes the latest outcome.
+Lear continues to identify a large number of SORs and found 100% of Tantalum SORs are conformant with RMAP.
+Efforts continue to identify all SORs for all other minerals - Tin, Tungsten and Gold.
+Based on the declaration gathered from its supply base to date, Lear is currently unable to determine with certainty the conflict-free status of each specific product and its association with specific SORs.
+Nevertheless, Lear continues to evaluate potential areas within the business to improve its process to mitigate risks associated with conflict minerals, such as building further capacity and outreach with its supply base, on top of reinforcing its sourcing policy and requirements and beyond the contract language that provides for execution of supplier requirements and reaching out to eligible SORs to engage on RMAP audit.